The 4 Best Chest Exercises for Size

 Primary Muscles: Upper chest (pectoralis major)

-Moving on to the middle part of the chest, also known as the pectoralis minor, we would have to go with the classic, barbell bench press, one of the big three compound movements, with the squat and deadlift being the other two.
+Moving on to the middle part of the chest, also known as the pectoralis minor, we would have to go with the classic, barbell bench press, one of the big three compound movements (with the squat and deadlift being the other two major ones).
 The barbell bench press is a staple chest exercise that has been included in bodybuilding and strength training programs alike, for its ability to pack on dense muscle mass and increase strength

-Though you are on more of a fixed bar path with a more limited range of motion than you would have with dumbbells, the barbell bench press allows for a good amount of progressive overload.
-If you look back to the Golden Era of bodybuilding, or even current powerbuilding programs, there usually is a heavy bench day loaded into that type of training.
+Though you are on more of a fixed bar path with a more limited range of motion than you would have with dumbbells or a machine, the barbell bench press allows for a good amount of progressive overload.
+If you look back to the Golden Era of bodybuilding when bodybuilders like Arnold Schwarzenegger dominated the stage, or even current powerbuilding programs, there usually is a heavy bench day loaded into that type of training.

 Barbell Bench Press Muscles Worked